AlexisBallo2/middDevNotes/MiddDev/Lesson Plans/L2 - Foundations of JS.md

 Somewhere in the console you should see:

 ![[Pasted image 20240104194003.png]]
-> note that it does this twice.
+note that it does this twice.
 We can ignore this for now.
 Only pay attention to what is in between the running and finished identifiers.

 This code block assigns the integer value `10` to a variable `x`.
 There are many types of data structures that we can use in JS, such as integers, floats (decimals), strings, objects, arrays, etc.

-## Challenge:
+>Challenge:
-Create variables titled name, age, family which contain
+>Create variables titled name, age, family which contain your name, your age, and a few members of your family.
+Log them to the console to confirm!